pvanhoof/dir-examples/README.md

 I could be wrong on this, but I did find mailing list E-mails from ~ 2011 stating that this SNAFU is dealt with.
 Besides, the *BSD porters otherwise know what to do and you could of course always ask them about it.

+Note that FreeBSD's rules are or seem to be compatible with the rules for VERSION when you don't want to care about libtool's -version-info compatibility.
+However, when you are porting from a libtoolized project, then of course you don't want to let newer releases break against releases that have already happened.

 ### Modern Linux distributions

 Nowadays you sometimes see things like /usr/lib/$ARCH/libpackage-APIVERSION.so linking to /lib/$ARCH/libpackage-APIVERSION.so.VERSION.
 I have no idea how this mechanism works.
 I suppose this is being done by packagers of various Linux distributions?
 I also don't know if there is a standard for this.